ciamac-da/book-list-fullstack-app-using-graphql-reactjs-expressjs-mongodb/README.md

 # Hove to run the project?:)

-# Note : I've used MongoDb Compass Offline Server for this project!
+# Note : I've used MongoDB Compass Offline Server for this project!
 how to start MongoDB Compass server after you already installed it?
 1. Open up your Terminal and type this command there ==> systemctl start mongod
 2. Check if it works using ==> systemctl status mongod